arrow_back

 For example, here is a "Hello, world" function:

-package gopher import ( "fmt" "net/http" ) // HelloWorld prints "Hello, world." func HelloWorld(w http.ResponseWriter, r *http.Request) { fmt.Fprintln(w, "Hello, world.") } Note: You can open this file in Cloud Shell Editor (click the pencil icon at the top right of Cloud Shell) then using the file tree on the left side of the editor to open the file, golang-samples-main/functions/codelabs/gopher/hello.go.
+package gopher import ( "fmt" "net/http" ) // HelloWorld prints "Hello, world." func HelloWorld(w http.ResponseWriter, r *http.Request) { fmt.Fprintln(w, "Hello, world.") } Note: You can open this file in Cloud Shell Editor (click **Open Editor**) then use the file tree on the left to open the file, golang-samples-main/functions/codelabs/gopher/hello.go.

-Deploy this function as an HTTP Cloud Function
+Deploy this function as an HTTP Cloud Run function

 1. From the functions/codelabs/gopher directory you can deploy the function name with gcloud functions deploy: